XquanL/Biostats821_Final_Project/README.md

 You can find all the test under test folder in the repo.
 Using pytest following by the name of the test files to run the tests.

 ## Work Assignment
-Preprocessing: Xiaoquan Liu
+Preprocessing: Xiaoquan Liu <br />
-Funtion realization: Yunan Liu
+Funtion realization: Yunan Liu <br />
-GUI realization: Yuanjing Zhu
+GUI realization: Yuanjing Zhu <br />

 # GUI
 #### In the terminal, run `python database/main_GUI.py` to open the GUI.